 The goal of the crusade was to use tactics of non-violence

 Early in 1963, civil rights leaders in the Southern Christian Leadership Conference (SCLC) and other civil rights groups developed a plan to desegregate Birmingham, a city notorious for its discriminatory practices in employment and public life.
-Segregation persisted throughout the city and blacks were only allowed to go to many places like the fairgrounds on “colored days.”
+Segregation persisted throughout the city and Black people were only allowed to go to many places like the fairgrounds on “colored days.”

 The goal of the plan was to use tactics of non-violent protest to provoke Birmingham civic and business leaders to agree to desegregate.
 The demonstrations started in April 1963 as Dr. Martin Luther King Jr., Reverend Ralph Abernathy and local leader Reverend Fred Shuttlesworth led thousands of African American protestors in Birmingham.